 The food waste bin can accept items like fruit, vegetables, cooked food, meat, fish, coffee grounds etc.

 You will receive an information booklet when your bin is supplied with more detailed information on what can go in the bin.

 Q: Are the food scraps bin and rubbish bin optional?

 No. All properties in kerbside service areas will receive a food waste bin and a wheelie bin for rubbish.

 Q: Will I be getting a kerbside bin for green waste as well?

 Your service day may change.
 The collection service will operate across a five-day working week so some customers will have a new day for their kerbside collections.
 We will be letting residents know their allocated days well before the start of the service in September 2023.

 Q: How will ratepayers/ residents pay for the waste services?

 No decision has been made yet about changes to 2023/2024 rates.
 However, it’s predicted there will be some cost increases due to the increased services with the new contract.
-Any decisions will go out for public consultation as part of the 2023/2024 Annual Plan in March 2023, with a decision from Council likely in June 2023.
+Options went out for public consultation as part of the 2023/2024 Annual Plan in March/April 2023, with a decision from Council likely in June 2023.

 Q: When will I receive my new bins?